 1949-present; the ATLA Religion Database with ATLASerials is the premier index to journal articles, book reviews, and collections of essays in all fields of religion.
 Links are provided to 100,000 full text articles in ATLASerials, from more than fifty journals selected by religion scholars in the United States.
 Full text resources from the Religion and Philosophy Collection are also linked within this database.

-Created by the Center for Scientific Information and Documentation (CINDOC) for the Higher Council for Scientific Research (CSIC) in Spain, the Bases de Datos del CSIC contains three databases that index Spanish journals and conference papers.
+Created by the Center for Scientific Information and Documentation (CINDOC) for the Higher Council for Scientific Research (CSIC) in Spain, the Bases de Datos del CSIC contains three databases that index Spanish journals and conference papers: ISOC - 1975-present; contains seventeen subdatabases in the social sciences and humanities; ICYT - 1979-present; contains ten subdatabases on science and technology; and IME 1971-present; biomedicine.

 Note: The search engine is not sensitive to accents and diacritics other than the tilde in the letter n.
 The letter n alone cannot act as a replacement.
 In such cases replace n with the truncation symbol *, or copy and paste this letter from a word processing program.

-1984-present; through an international perspective, FRANCIS provides citations to interdisciplinary materials for the humanities and social sciences.
-Topics include: art, psychology, information science, archaeology, ethnology, geography, business management, history of science and technology, history and science of religion, linguistics, literature, philosophy, prehistory and protohistory, sociology, education and more.
+1972-2015; through an international perspective, FRANCIS provides citations to interdisciplinary materials for the humanities and social sciences.
+Topics include art, psychology, information science, archaeology, ethnology, geography, business management, history of science and technology, history and science of religion, linguistics, literature, philosophy, prehistory and protohistory, sociology, education and more.
 Citations include journal articles, conference papers, books, reports, and doctoral dissertations.

 1906-present; Index Islamicus is an international bibliography of publications in European languages covering all aspects of Islam and the Muslim world, including history, beliefs, societies, cultures, languages, and literature.
 The database includes material published by Western orientalists, social scientists and Muslims.